RETURNING TO FACE 2 FACE-

 Before your face to face appointment

-Following the professional guidelines, before you are seen face to face a triage call is needed to establish if it is the best option for you.
+Following the professional guidelines, before you are seen face to face an optional triage call can be booked.
+During the call we can discuss any concerns you may have or would like to check a face to face physio appointment is the best option for you.

 On the day of your appointment